 Look younger and reenergized, and feel more confident in your appearance.
-Blepharoplasty or eye rejuvenation refers to surgery of the upper and lower eyelids, and can be used to rejuvenate the laxity (droopiness and puffiness) due to the aging process and sun damage.
+Blepharoplasty or eye rejuvenation refers to surgery of the upper and lower eyelids and can be used to rejuvenate the laxity (droopiness and puffiness) due to the aging process and sun damage.

 Your eyes are very sensitive, and any facial surgery is a complex matter.
 At FacesFirst, we always take a careful approach to surgery of your eyes, understanding they are delicate structures.
 Dr. Picerno or Dr. Cote will review your medical history and have you obtain a complete eye exam before proceeding with any surgery.
-We take the utmost responsibility in offering careful pre-operative planning and close follow-up after surgery to ensure that you feel confident in your treatment, our team and your results.
+We take the utmost responsibility in offering careful pre-operative planning and close follow-up after surgery to ensure that you feel confident in your treatment, our team, and your results.
 Call us today at 303.744.2300 with any questions!

 *actual patient of blepharoplasty-eyelid-rejuvenation Cosmetic Surgery

 Lower blepharoplasty is the term for lower eyelid surgery that addresses laxity and volume changes to the lower eyelid.
-Like the upper blepharoplasty, the lower blepharoplasty is often complemented by skin treatments with peels and volume treatments, such as fillers and fat transfers, to give you the best results possible.
-Like the upper lid, the lower eyelid is a complex structure that protects your eyes, and is highly susceptible to the aging process.
+Like upper blepharoplasty, lower eyelid blepharoplasty is often complemented by skin treatments with peels and volume treatments, such as fillers and fat transfers, to give you the best results possible.
+Like the upper lid, the lower eyelid is a complex structure that protects your eyes and is highly susceptible to the aging process.
 There are a number of aging changes that begin in your twenties and thirties that can affect the lower eyelid region.
 Avoid looking tired and weary through a multitude of approaches that can help you to achieve youthful, natural-looking results.

-Lower blepharoplasty can be done many ways depending on a physical exam.
-Transconjunctival blepharoplasty is performed with a hidden incision on the inside of the lower eyelid.
-This procedure is good for patients with good skin and muscle tone that have the appearance of “bags” under the eyes.
+Lower blepharoplasty can be done in many ways depending on a physical exam.
+Transconjunctival blepharoplasty is performed with a hidden incision on the inside of the lower lids.
+This procedure is good for patients with good skin and muscle tone who have the appearance of “bags” under the eyes.
 This is deep eye fat that is revealed when you start losing the fat under your cheek skin in your thirties.
-Transcutaneous blepharoplasty is performed with a thin incision under the eyelashes, allowing access to the skin, muscle, and fat under the lids.
-This approach is preferred when there is droopiness to the skin or muscle and a more aggressive lifting is needed.
+Transcutaneous blepharoplasty is performed with a thin incision under the eyelashes, allowing access to the skin, muscle, and excess fat under the lids.
+This approach is preferred when there is droopiness to the skin or muscle and more aggressive lifting is needed.
 Because eyelid skin often heals so well, these incisions are typically imperceptible after the healing process is complete.

 How long does a blepharoplasty last?